thewjones/mattjon.es/content/linknotes/20221201/index.md

 https://www.nasa.gov/image-feature/orion-earth-and-the-moon

 NASA's Orion spacecraft has reached its maximum distance from Earth during the Artemis I mission.
 This mission is a major milestone, and is a return to the kind of lunar missions that were becoming almost routine in the early seventies. ([Permalink](/blog/links/2022/12/01#orion-earth-and-the-moon))

+---
+### On this day, from the archive

+* [Unveiling of The Segway](https://mattjon.es/blog/2001/12/the-segway/): It was a transport device that was set to change the way cities are designed.
+I think I was right about it being the 'next Sinclair C5'.